Join Us

 The Foundation: Your SWOT Analysis

-Performing a SWOT analysis for businesses is crucial to the success of your overall marketing strategy.
-To know why let’s have a look at precisely what a SWOT analysis is.
+Why conduct a SWOT analysis?
+Because understanding your business' strengths and weaknesses is crucial to the success of your overall marketing strategy.
+Let’s look at precisely what a SWOT analysis is.

 When Should You Do A SWOT Analysis?

-It’s vital to perform a SWOT analysis at the beginning of a strategic marketing planning exercise.
+It’s vital to perform a SWOT analysis at the beginning of a strategic planning exercise.
+And, I'd argue, when you plan your marketing.

 Why?